Christophe28/configurator/README.md

 # Configurator

-Configurator est un programme crée lors de mon stage à Inseetu à Ottignies-Louvain-la-neuve.
+Configurator is a program created during my internship at Inseetu in Ottignies-Louvain-la-Neuve.

 ## Description

-Configurator permet de configurer et de visualiser des panneau signalétique.
-Le but de cet outil est de proposer aux communes un programme qui leur permet de visualiser leur commande.
-Si cela ne leur plaît pas, il peuvent changer le modèle, ...
+Configurator allows you to configure and visualize signage panels.
+The purpose of this tool is to provide municipalities with a program that allows them to visualize their order.
+If they are not satisfied with it, they can change the template, ...

-## How to used it ?
+## How to use it ?

-Pour utiliser l'application, rien de plus simple.
-Rendez-vous sur le "site" [https://christophe28.github.io/configurator/].
-Lorsque vous êtes sur le site, il suffit de suivre les instructions.
+To use the application, it's very simple.
+Go to the website [https://christophe28.github.io/configurator/].
+When you are on the site, just follow the instructions.

 ## Project Structure